kodebot/content.kodebot.github.io/content/tutorials/SOLID-principles/4-liskov-substitution-principle/_index.md

 draft: false
 ---

+This principle is about substitution one object for another without affecting the program that uses those objects.

 Barbara Liskov introduced this principle and she says

 > What is wanted here is something like the following substitution property: If for each object o1 of type S there is an object o2 of type T such that for all programs P defined in terms of T, the behaviour of P is unchanged when o1 is substituted for o2 then S is a subtype of T.

 Let's understand this with an example.

-Suppose we have a class `MusicPlayer` and its subtype `TrialMusicPlayer`
+Suppose we have a class `MusicPlayer` which allows users to play music

 ``` csharp
 public class MusicPlayer